Use MyChoice For More Value Out Of Your Tenant Insurance

 Canada has four different types of home insurance.
 The Insurance Bureau of Canada requires citizens to have access to four different kinds of home including comprehensive, broad, basic and no-frills coverage.

-Comprehensive insurance offers the highest level of cover out of the different types of home insurance.
+Comprehensive insurance offers the highest level of coverage out of the different types of home insurance.
 It covers you from all forms of common major damage ranging from interior flooding to vandalism.
 Comprehensive coverage will also protect you from all risks that are not specifically mentioned in your policy.

 Risks not covered by comprehensive insurance are known as optional extras, and you have the option to purchase these to meet these risks.
 Optional extras include such things as earthquake coverage and flood coverage.
 You should consider the chances of these risks occurring when purchasing optional insurance features.